jlcarr/LeetCode/README.md

 - **Memory**: 15.2 MB
 - **Solution**: Use the triangular number formula to get what the sum should be, then subtract off the actual sum.

+### Problem 300
+- **Name**: Longest Increasing Subsequence
+- **Runtime**: 795 ms
+- **Memory**: 14.1 MB
+- **Solution**: Dynamic programming, keeping track of the minimum value reached to obtain a given streak length.
+This is therefore quadratic time complexity.
+However a more optimal approach is to notice that because of previous updates, only 1 streak value will need to be updated at most: therefore a binary search can be used.

 ### Problem 322
 - **Name**: Coin Change
 - **Runtime**: 2829 ms